90 Day Parts Warranty Guarantee

 Can’t Fix It?
 Buy a Used Salvage Car

-While some of these issues are fixable, there are many different aspects of the automotive world that are extremely costly.
+While some of these issues are fixable, many different aspects of the automotive world are extremely costly.
 Sometimes only lots of expensive, special equipment backed by years of knowledge is the only cure for certain automotive issues.
-In these extreme cases it can be cheaper to actually find an alternative vehicle rather than pay thousands and thousands of dollars in repairs.
+In these extreme cases, it can be cheaper to find an alternative vehicle rather than pay thousands and thousands of dollars in repairs.
 That’s why Sturtevant Auto offers great deals on salvaged cars and car parts.

 We’ll Buy What You’ve Got